-As you finally put graduation behind you and embark on this new and exciting journey of entering into the “real world” and do what you’ve always dreamt about, there are many challenges and issues that might be laid in your path which you might struggle to face and overcome.
-Therefore, it is important to arm yourself before you set foot into this new phase of your life.
+As soon as you get graduated and pave your way into the “real world”, there would be many challenges and issues that would make you go through a lot of problems.
+Therefore, it is important to arm yourself before you set your foot into this new phase of your life.
 Here are few tips that will help you do that:

 - Be sure of what you want – Be certain of what you want, both from your life and your career.
 Your values will matter to you the most in your life as it will determine your view of your world, the direction that you want your life to take, your beliefs and attitude.
 Therefore, you must be clear and sure of what you want to do in life and besides, when the interviewer asks you “What do you want to do?” you must be prepared to answer this question.

 - Try different industries – Gone are the days when people were expected to stay in one career for 40 years.
 The millennials are all about experimenting, challenging themselves and pushing boundaries.
-Go for the approach try before you buy and pick any of the entry level jobs for the industries that you’re interested in to figure out if this is the direction you want to take your career in.
-According to Forbes, employees who stick with a certain company longer than two years are likely to get paid 50% less whereas the “job hoppers” are believed to have a higher learning curve, are better performers, and more loyal than their counterparts.
+Go for this approach: try before you buy and pick any of the entry-level jobs for the industries that you’re interested in.
+According to Forbes, employees who stick with a certain company last longer than two years and are likely to get paid 50% less whereas the “job hoppers” are believed to have a higher learning curve.
+They are considered as better performers and more loyal than their counterparts.
 Also, at this point in your career you’re allowed to take risks as nothing is set in stone.
 Therefore be open to every opportunity and make sure to learn from them.

 You can check out: